semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 to stable?
 If so, the deployment continues.
 If not, after collecting the necessary error reports and stack traces, we rollback and regroup.

 Let’s say we decide to go ahead.
-So go on and hit that *Promote* button.
+So go on and hit the *Promote* button.

 ![Stable Pipeline](./figures/05-sem-stable-pipeline.png){ width=60% }